Model Ashley Graham Announces Pregnancy In Adorable Video & Instagram Can’t Handle It

 “To my forever love and my daily inspiration.
 Happy anniversary @ashleygraham These 9 years have played out like a lifetime.
 I guess it’s because my life really started once you came into it,” he wrote in the caption.
 “Now that we’ve made a life together, let’s make a life together.
 I love you and I love us.
 All of us…”

-Like his wife’s post, Justin’s has earned him an insane amount of traffic and it’s safe to say that everyone is excited for this little baby to make it’s way into the world.
+Like his wife’s post, Justin’s has earned him an insane amount of traffic, and it’s safe to say that everyone is excited for this little baby to make its way into the world.